Apollo Global Management: 2005–2009: Investment fund VI-VII

+2010–2014: Public company via an IPO

 In November 2009, Liberty Global acquired Unity Media GMBH; funds managed by Apollo owned a 31% interest.

 In December 2009, Apollo announced the acquisition of Cedar Fair Entertainment Company for $635 million and assumed debt valuing the company at $2.4 billion.
 In April 2010, the deal was terminated due to poor shareholder response.

-2011–2017

 In January 2011, Apollo acquired 51% of Alcan Engineered Products from Rio Tinto Group.

 On March 29, 2011, Apollo became a public company via an IPO.

 In June 2011, Apollo acquired CKx.

 In March 2012, Apollo acquired the unprofitable Great Wolf Resorts for $703 million.

 In November 2012, Apollo acquired McGraw-Hill Education for $2.5 billion.

 In 2013, Apollo acquired Pitney Bowes Management Services (PBMS) for $400 million.
 From PBMS, Apollo formed Novitex Enterprise Solutions.
 Novitex is a document-outsourcing provider that manages business-critical services for over 500 companies across 10 industries.
 In 2017, it was merged into Exela Technologies.

 On March 11, 2013, Apollo Global Management made the only bid for the snacks business of Hostess Brands, including Twinkies, for $410 million.

 In December 2013, Apollo bought a portfolio of Irish home loans from Lloyds Bank for €307 million, less than half their face value.
 The shares were bought by an Apollo Global Management subsidiary, Tanager Limited.

 In January 2014, Apollo acquired Chuck E. Cheese's for about $1 billion.
 Apollo owned the company until 2020, when it was purchased by Monarch Alternative Capital.

 In October 2014, Apollo merged its Endemol television studio with 21st Century Fox's Shine Group.
 The merged company became Endemol Shine Group, with AGM and Fox each owning half of the studio.